 Then there’s Chris O’Donnell’s turn as Robin, which is obnoxious in a way only the ’90s could deliver, and Nicole Kidman’s love interest Doctor Chase Meridian, who shifts gears from sexually aggressive to emotionally nurturing so rapidly she’s at risk of whiplash.
 Seriously: those looking for nuanced performances have come to the wrong place.

-Beyond the thespian troubles, other disappointments include plot holes big enough to drive a truck through (Riddler builds a big blender-thing that can suck visible brainwaves from people, and no one notices?) and several distracting filmmaking choices (there’s too much neon in Gotham City, I could have gone my whole life without a close up of Bat-ass, and the nipples on the Batsuit are just…strange).
+Other shortcomings include plot holes big enough to drive a truck through (Riddler builds a big blender-thing that can suck visible brainwaves from people, and no one notices?) and several production design choices (Gotham City’s neon skyline, nipples on the Batsuit) which are beyond distracting.

-That said, there’s also a lot to like about the film (including not one, but TWO great tie-in songs), so read on for five reasons why Batman Forever is better than you remember (as always, spoiler warning, in this case for a film released in 1995).
+Yet despite these major drawbacks, there’s also a lot to like about the film (including not one, but two great tie-in songs), so read on for five reasons why Batman Forever is better than you remember!

 5. It’s like an updated version of the 1966 Batman TV show

-Certainly, Batman Forever is less cynical than its small screen predecessor (the villains might ham it up, but there’s no real attempt to poke fun at Batman or Robin for their earnestness), and it’s much deeper in an emotional and thematic sense (that doesn’t mean it’s deep by the standards of the genre as a whole, of course), but the colourful visuals, over the top production design and gimmicky archfoes make the film instantly recognisable to fans of the classic TV show.
+Whether you see this as a pro or a con relates directly to how you feel about the campy (yet iconic) Adam West adventures of the ’60s.
+Admittedly, Batman Forever is less cynical than its small screen predecessor – the villains might ham it up, but there’s no real attempt to poke fun at Batman or Robin for their earnestness – and it’s much deeper in an emotional and thematic sense (which doesn’t mean it’s particularly deep by the standards of the genre as a whole, of course).

 4. It’s got an unabashedly heroic tone